NattyNarwhal/Colours/README.md

 # Colours

-This is a small program to create colour schemes.
+This is a small program to create colour schemes and palette.
 There's a `System.Windows.Forms` version as well as a GTK version, intended for Linux/BSD systems.
 The backend is portable to create a frontend on any .NET platform.

+## Features

+* Simple UI
+* Cleanish-MVC design allowing for creating new interfaces, easily
+    * Windows frontend
+    * GTK frontend
+        * Unfortunately, out of parity.
+Needs UI work to add palette support.
+    * And any other UI framework supporting C#
+* Easily create colour schemes
+    * Variety of algorithms, easy to extend for adding more
+* Organize colours into palettes
+    * Natively operates on [GIMP](http://gimp.org) palettes, imports/exports Photoshop palettes

 ## Structure